S-ecki/AdventOfCode-Starter-Dart/README.md

 ### Field Class

 A helper class for 2D data, as often present in AoC.
-Any data can be respresented.
+Any data can be represented.
 For Integers specifically, there are convenience methods in `IntegerField`.
 For all available methods, have a look at the abundantly-documented code.

 ### Helper Packages